Mastercard/p11perftest/README.md

 ## Keys to prepare

+In case session keys cannot be used (default), token keys must be created.
 In order to execute the test, you will need to create the following keys upfront:

  - `rsa-1` : a 2048 bits RSA key, with CKA_SIGN=true